devices on a LAN or between two or more LANs

 using twisted pair cable.
 The primary disadvantages is the

-5. TOKEN RING – The computers are connected so that the signal travels
+speed of transmission only 230 kbps. - TOKEN RING – The computers are connected so that the signal travels

 around the network from one computer to another in